coinex-smart-chain/docs/en-us/faq.md

 # FAQ

+## What is a CSC address?

+There are two types of addresses in `CSC`: Externally Owned Address (EOA) and Contract Address.

+Externally Owned Address refers to an account with a public and private key pair.
+It is a 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account with `0x` appended in front. e.g., `0x71C7656EC7ab88b098defB751B7401B5f6d8976F`.

+The `CSC` address is the "public" address that you would need to receive funds from another party.
+To access funds in the address, you must have its private key.
+Kindly exercise duty of care when handling your private key as they can be used to access all the funds in an address.

+Contract address refers to the address hosting a collection of code on the `CSC` blockchain that executes functions.
+These functions of a contract address are executed when a transaction with associated input data (contract interaction) is made to it.

+The contract address is usually created when a contract is deployed to the `CSC` Blockchain.
+Both Externally Owned and Contract Addresses share the same format of having 42 hexadecimal characters.

 ## Can validator's address, staker's address and reward receipt address be different?

 `CSC` separates validator's address, staker's address and reward receipt address, they can be different。